privacysandstorm/privacysandstorm.github.io/content/privacy-sandbox/attribution-reporting/_index.md

 ---

 {{< hint type=warning >}}
-This API is being deprecated, although Google said they would continue work on a similar proposal through the web standards process, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) from Google.
+This API is being deprecated, although Google said they would continue work on a similar proposal through the web standards process, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) and this [status overview](https://privacysandbox.google.com/overview/status) from Google.
 {{< /hint >}}

 ## Overview